liufan1989/openresty-graphicsmagick-ffmpeg-fastdfs/README.md

 * Upload multiple files at one time
 * Comment out "lua_code_cache off;" in nginx.conf
 * Upload max file 50M ["client_max_body_size 50m" in nginx.conf, upload:new() in upload_server.lua]
+* When uploaded file the content-type of form is correct